CoopHive/coophive-v1-deprecated/README.md

 You can now start and stop the various services using `systemd` and see logs using `journalctl`.

 Make sure you start the solver first.

+### running the saas layer

+To run the saas layer in production it's important to use another machine than the solver so the saas api can speak to the solver using it's public http(s) endpoint.

+To run the various services there are a few options:

+ * use the `docker-compose.yaml` file but change some values
+ * run the various services using another tool like k8s (they are all docker based services)
+ * run the various services using systemd

+We have left this choice to the reader as it depends on the environment you are deploying to.

 ## troubleshooting